top of page

 If you plan to get married some day I would suggest the following:

-There is no one size fits all solution for how you navigate balancing marriage and your career, it will come down to your relationship and your personal preferencess and goals.
+There is no one size fits all solution for how you navigate balancing marriage and your career, it will come down to your relationship and your personal preferences and goals.

 • Ensure you communicate openly and honestly with your partner about your needs and expectations